ketakisrao/Simplyres/README.md

 + Simplyres! should now be running on http://localhost:8080/

-#### If you wish to access features like Login with Facebook or Twitter please use the Openshift site as the features will not work on your local machines.
+##### If you wish to access features like Login with Facebook or Twitter please use the Openshift site as the features will not work on your local machines.

-####SimplyRes!